Regressive versions of Hindman's Theorem: Canonical and Regressive Hindman's Theorems

 If $\mathsf{P}$ is a Hindman-type principle, we denote by $\mathsf{P}$ {\em with apartness} or $\mathsf{P}[\ap]$, the principle $\mathsf{P}$ with the apartness condition imposed on the solution set.

-In Hindman's original proof the apartness condition can be ensured by a simple counting argument (Lemma 2.2 in~\cite{Hin:72}), on any solution to the Finite Sums Theorem, i.e., an infinite $H\subseteq\Nat$ such that $\FS(H)$ is monochromatic (Lemma 2.3 in~\cite{Hin:72}).
+In Hindman's original proof the apartness condition is ensured by a simple counting argument (Lemma 2.2 in~\cite{Hin:72}) on any solution to the Finite Sums Theorem, i.e., an infinite $H\subseteq\Nat$ such that $\FS(H)$ is monochromatic (Lemma 2.3 in~\cite{Hin:72}).
 As noted in \cite{Bla-Hir-Sim:87}, the proof shows that a solution satisfying the apartness condition can be obtained computably in any such solution.
-In terms of Reverse Mathematics, we have that $\HT$ implies $\HT$ {\em with apartness}, over $\RCA_0$ (see Corollary 9.9.8 in \cite{Dza-Mum:22}).
-An inspection of the proof shows that this implication is also witnessed by a strong Weirauch reduction.

-Similarly to Hindman's Theorem, Taylor's Theorem implies Taylor's Theorem for Finite Sums with the apartness condition.
-This follows from the next proposition, which already plays a key role in the proof of Hindman's Theorem \cite{Hin:74} as well in most successive lower bounds proofs for Hindman-type theorems.
+In the Reverse Mathematics setting, one needs to be slightly more careful to establish that $\HT$ implies $\HT$ {\em with apartness} over $\RCA_0$.